thefranke/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/Blocks.md

   * Disabling a block will disable it totally and will remove it from the compilation.
   * Toggling block will require a recompilation of the graph.

+## Configuring Blocks

+Adjusting Block [Settings](GraphLogicAndPhilosophy.md#settings) in the Node UI or the Inspector can change the way the Block looks and behaves.

+> For instance, Changing the Composition Setting (in inspector) of a `Set Velocity` block, from Overwrite to Blend, will change the node title to `Blend Velocity` , and will add a Blend property to the Node UI as well.